Western offers access to Siteimprove, a web governance tool that helps content authors, web developers, and marketers build quality websites.

 Siteimprove will guide you through a series of questions to figure out if a potential issue is a true issue.
 Learn more from Siteimprove about reviewing potential issues.

-Siteimprove's course platform, Frontier, offers courses to anyone enrolled in the platform.
-It covers a variety of topics and learning paths to empower your content creation.
+Siteimprove's course platform, Frontier, offers free courses about QA, accessibility, and SEO to anyone enrolled in the platform.
+It covers a variety of topics to empower your content creation.